Paedology: Pedology in the Soviet Union

-This science was intensively pursued in 1920s-1930s in the Soviet Union.
+This science was intensively pursued in 1920s–1930s in the Soviet Union.
 A journal Pedologiya ("Педология") was issued.
 Lev Vygotsky and Pavel Blonsky were among its prominent supporters.

 While many works of pedologists were of considerable value, the approach was severely criticized for over-enthusiastic but poorly grounded approach of testing for predicting a child's mental development, in addition to estimating its status.

-It was officially banned in 1936 after a special decree of VKP(b) Central Committee "On Pedological Perversions in the System of Narkomproses" on July 4, 1936.
+It was officially condemned in 1936 after a special decree of VKP(b) Central Committee "On Pedological Perversions in the System of Narkomproses" on July 4, 1936.